-There are two main strands to this work area, relating to the analysis of scale growth patterns and scale microchemistry.
-Three ongoing projects listed in the inventory (E7, E10, C5) are specifically related to this Workpackage Task.
-These projects focus on the analysis of scales from existing and new collections in Scotland, England and Wales and Canada together with scales taken from salmon sampled in the ocean.
+Three ongoing projects listed in the inventory (E7, E10, C5) are relevant to this task.
+These projects focus on a) scale growth patterns and b) scale microchemistry using scales from existing and new collection from Scotland, England and Wales and Canada together with scales taken from salmon sampled in the ocean.
 In addition, at least four of the completed studies undertaken in Canada, USA, England and Norway addressed similar topics.
-These analytical techniques will also be applied to scale samples collected from salmon caught during the marine surveys (E1, C1, I5 and U5).

 There is a considerable collection of historic scale material available from most salmonproducing countries, and the results coming out of the studies suggests that analysis of scale microchemistry is likely to provide very important insights into the factors affecting salmon in the sea.
-The first requirement in analysing these scale collections and comparing results between countries is to ensure the use of standardised scale analysis procedures between laboratories.
-It is understood that, significant efforts have been made to standardize the methods used within SALSEA-Merge (E1), particularly in relation to the analysis of growth patterns, but there remains a need for further co-ordination between the European and North American programmes.
+However, the first requirement in analysing these scale collections and comparing results between countries is to ensure the use of standardised scale analysis procedures between laboratories.
+Despite the fact that work is being done in collaboration with colleagues from other organizations there is no evidence in the projects details that standardised scale analysis techniques have been established and used.

-The Review Group was aware that concerns have also been expressed about the need to establish standardized protocols for analysising scale microchemistry to ensure that results between laboratories and countries are comparable.
-Prof Clive Trueman (Southampton University, UK), who is managing project E7, is hoping to arrange such a workshop to bring together scientists using these techniques.
+There therefore remains a need to establish standardized scale analysis procedures to ensure that results between laboratories and countries are comparable.
+Prof Clive Trueman (Southampton University, UK) who is managing project E7, has indicated that he is hoping to arrange workshop to bring together scientists using scale microchemistry techniques, including elemental and isotopic analysis, to agree standard analytical procedures and to improve co-ordination of these studies.